 Read more career-change stories like this one on the Flatiron School blog.

-Disclaimer: The information in this blog is current as of 11 January 2023.
+Disclaimer: The information in this blog is current as of January 11, 2023.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.